diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2026-01-03-company-types.md

 ## Business Stability

 B2B companies usually have a more predictable revenue stream, so they are considered **more stable**.
 Once customers sign, there is much less existential panic.
 The sales cycles here can be long but very important.
-The **iteration cycles are usually shorter** when compared with B2C companies, and the changes are often coordinated. **Backward compatibility** is important.
+The **iteration cycles are usually longer** when compared with B2C companies, and the changes are often coordinated. **Backward compatibility** is important.
-When you work directly for the clients, there is a greater probability that the traffic or revenue can drop suddenly, which requires more adaptability and sudden changes of plans.
+When you work directly for the clients (B2C), there is a greater probability that the traffic or revenue can drop suddenly, which requires more adaptability and sudden changes of plans.
 This makes it so that **the pace is faster** than most B2B companies, with faster iteration loops.
 Launch weeks can be specially **intense and stressful**, because there can be a high number of users stress-testing the product.

 ## Customer Proximity